School admissions, curriculum and qualifications

 Qualifications

-Under the curriculum, all young people in Scotland have an entitlement to a senior phase of education (this is roughly from age 15 or S4 onwards).
+Under Curriculum for Excellence, all young people have an entitlement to a senior phase of education (this is roughly from age 15 or S4 onwards) where they can study towards qualifications.

-A range of qualifications and awards are available to meet the needs and aspirations of young people to help them progress towards positive destinations beyond school, whether that be further study, work, training or employment.
+A range of qualifications and awards are available to meet the needs and aspirations of young people to help them progress towards positive destinations beyond school, such as further study, work, training or employment.

 The Scottish Qualifications Authority (SQA) is responsible for developing and awarding qualifications, with the exception of degrees.